RefresherTowel/docs/pulse/integration.md

 ```

 Replace calls to `PulseSend` in the systems you are diagnosing.
 Combined
-with Echo’s configurable debug level, this gives you a clear picture of
+with Echo's configurable debug level, this gives you a clear picture of
 which signals fired and in what order.

 ---